-TechWorks provides a 170 (SB 180)-hour Fast-Track skills training that leads to: two (2) NIMS credentials.
-TechWorks has credentialed more than 500 students.
+TechWorks provides a 170 (SB 180)-hour accelerated skills training that leads to: two (2) NIMS credentials.
+TechWorks has credentialed more than 600 students.
 Our training partners include Rock Valley College, Sandvik Coromant, NIMS (National Institute for Metalworking Skills), DMG/Mori Seiki, and Machinery Source.
 We work to give each student the core skills in advanced manufacturing.